Cvladianu/SoftEngOysterCAS/Readme.txt

 18. added customer and journeys fields to controllable payment systems to be able to test the charge method works properly;

 19. For consitency, each class should only do 1 thing, so we created another class that handles the charging.
 This also enables us to allow future development of the class, as you might have different methods of charging, add more functionality such as login, etc.

+20. Created charger class implementation and tests using TDD;